Cat scratch fever: What you should know

-Cat scratch fever can be hard to diagnose, as the symptoms are similar to a lot of other conditions.
-A doctor will ask about a person's medical history and any interactions they may have had with a cat.
+Cat scratch fever can be difficult to diagnose because a number of other conditions have the same symptoms.
+The physician will ask about the individual's medical history and whether they have had any interactions with a cat.

-A doctor will then conduct a physical examination, looking at the scratched area and any swollen lymph nodes.
-Examination and medical history are often enough for a diagnosis.
+The doctor will then examine the scratched area and look for any swollen lymph nodes.

-These might include taking a sample of blood and sending it to a lab to determine what bacteria are present.
+The doctor might take some blood and send it to the lab to find out what kind of bacteria are present.
 One blood test can test specifically for cat scratch fever.

 Most cases of cat scratch fever are mild, and a doctor will not always prescribe treatment.
 If symptoms are moderate to severe, they may prescribe an antibiotic.